-A Corporate BC Plan (BCP) has been adopted which is underpinned by departmental arrangements.
-The BCP supports the resilience of critical services in respect of staff shortages from pandemic related disruption.
+A Corporate Business Continuity Plan (BCP) has been adopted which is underpinned by departmental arrangements.
+The BCP supports the resilience of critical services in respect of staff shortages.
 System protections are in place to minimise a Cyber attack risk.
 Strategies are in place to minimise the impact should a Cyber threat occur.